 When you took out your loan, you signed both a mortgage and a promissory note.
 The promissory note is what establishes your liability to pay your mortgage loan.
 The mortgage creates a lien on the property.
 The holder of the note is the only party that has the right to foreclose on the property.
 (Learn more about promissory notes.)

-Starting July 1, 2013, the plaintiff (the lender) must prove its right to foreclose by filing additional items along with the foreclosure complaint, including:
+Starting July 1, 2013, the plaintiff (the owner of the loan) must prove its right to foreclose by filing additional items along with the foreclosure complaint, including:

 - a certification that the plaintiff is in possession of the original promissory note, or

 - if the note has been lost, a lost note affidavit with a clear chain of all endorsements, transfers, or assignments of the promissory note.
 (Learn more about endorsements and assignments.)